Ph.D. in education, concentration in educational leadership, policy and justice

-The Ph.D. in education, concentration in educational leadership requires a minimum of 48 total graduate credit hours:
+The Ph.D. in education, concentration in educational leadership, policy and justice requires a minimum of 48 total graduate credit hours:

 Please keep in mind, however, that the exact course requirements may vary depending on when you matriculated into the program, so please consult your adviser or the program coordinator with any additional questions.